 “It was my first experience working in a multicultural environment, people at the Fund are coming from all over the world (Europe, Asia, Africa, Latin America, and North America).
 I learned a lot of being a professional in the area of climate change, particularly in climate finance.
 In general, the international staff at the Fund have more than 10 years of experience.
 So it was a very good chance to gain more from those who have done a lot of things in this field.
 And it was also a good network for future career as well.”

 “I love the working atmosphere at the Fund.
 It’s quite demanding, but also fun to hang out with the rest of the team.
 My time at the Fund exposed me climate change and climate finance industry, and people who are working behind the desk of this big thing.
 I’ve been inspired by how much I can accomplish in my only three months internship period at the Fund.
 I’m also inspired by people behind the Fund who put their energy in making the world a better place for our generation to come.”

 What skills and experience have you developed that you feel are valuable and will be useful for the future?

-“I learnt how to effectively use my time in delivering my task, managed to learn about data management using spreadsheets and interact with Fund’s staff from different cultural background.”
+“I learnt how to effectively use my time in delivering my task, managed to learn about data management using spreadsheets and interact with the Fund’s staff from different cultural background.”

 You can read full article via King’s Internship Case Studies under King’s Internships Off Campus – International Internships.

 Note: The Green Climate Fund internship program provides a unique learning opportunity for students and recently graduates from diverse academic backgrounds.
-We encourage qualified women and men, in particular, nationals of developing countries, with diverse professional, academic, and cultural backgrounds to apply.
+GCF encourage qualified women and men, in particular, nationals of developing countries, with diverse professional, academic, and cultural backgrounds to apply.
 The program is designed for talented and motivated individuals skilled in areas relevant to GCF’s operations.
 The program allows selected candidates to gain insight into the work of the Fund and provides assistance and training in various professional fields in a multicultural environment.
-Find out more about GCF Internship Program here.
+Find out more about GCF Internship Programme here.